Toby was my first pet, if you don’t count the occasional goldfish. I found him on Petfinder.com.

 I could talk about the kind of dog Toby was, but as this is a food blog I feel that it’s most appropriate to do this by telling you what he liked to eat.

 It might be easier to numerate the things he didn’t find appetizing.
 Toby was a stray, so he always behaved like each meal was unexpected – scarfing down his dog food in big gulps, barely breathing or chewing.

 Just like a Iaciofano.

-When I walked Toby, I would have to scan the streets for anything remotely edible, lest he injest something really unsavory.
-Sometimes I want to follow The Box around in this manner, shaking a finger and exclaiming, "Ah-ah!" just as some questionable morsel is about to cross his lips.
+When I walked Toby, I would have to scan the streets for anything remotely edible, lest he ingest something really unsavory.
+Sometimes I want to follow The Box around in this manner, shaking a finger and exclaiming, “Ah-ah!” just as some questionable morsel is about to cross his lips.

-In spite of Toby's penchant for "street food", he was a dog of some refined tastes.
-His favorite by far were French fries.
+In spite of Toby’s penchant for “street food”, he was a dog of some refined tastes.
+His favorite were French fries.
 He once turned up his nose at a batch of imposter toaster fries.
 He wanted the real thing.

 Perhaps because of this food preference, I started referring to Toby as, “M. Pamplemousse,” and speaking for him in an atrocious French accent.
 “M. Pamplemousse” means “Mr. Grapefruit.”
 It’s the only French word I know.
 Interestingly, I never investigated as to whether or not Toby actually liked grapefruits.

 Another favorite were apples.
 He especially enjoyed these in his later days, taking slices gingerly from my hand and trotting off to eat them in a private corner of the Iaciofano TV room.

 Blueberries were another fruity preference.
 A week before he died, I baked him a special batch of tiny blueberry muffins which he very much enjoyed (recipe at the end of this post).

 He liked to lick an empty ice cream bowl (who doesn’t?), always received his own small portion of Iaciofano family holiday dinners,